Vizzuality/cog_worker/docs/_sources/index.rst.txt

    examples
    api_reference

-cog_worker is a simple library to help write scripts to conduct scaleable analysis of gridded data.
-It's intended to be useful for moderate- to large-scale GIS, remote sensing, and machine learning applications.
+cog_worker is a simple python library to help write and chunk analyses of gridded data for applications including GIS, remote sensing, and machine learning.

-In practice, it provides two things:
+It provides two things:

-1. A pattern for writing projection- and scale-agnostic analyses of COGs, and
+1. A pattern for writing **projection- and scale-agnostic analyses** of COGs, and
-2. Methods for previewing the results of these analyses and executing them in managable chunks.
+2. Methods for **previewing** the results of these analyses and executing them in managable **chunks**.

 Under the hood, cog_worker is just a wrapper around `rio-tiler <https://cogeotiff.github.io/rio-tiler/>`_.
 It does dynamic reprojection and rescaling of input data,